Best running socks in 2023

-As the sock is thicker than others, this makes it a great choice for those colder runs and harder training sessions.
+The sock is slightly thicker than others, making it a good option for colder weather, longer runs, and those harder training sessions.

 And don’t worry, you’ll also benefit from a moisture-wicking design that is guaranteed to keep your feet dry and comfortable.

 They are more on the expensive side, though.
 And you only get 1 pair.